jwshartle/S3T2TM2/Design Doc.md

 **_Postconditions:_**

-Notification that indicates new message
+→Notification that indicates new message

 **_Flow of events main Scenario (User is on different screen)_**